seantwie03/zbbp-backend-java-spring-boot/README.md

 Reading *Refactoring* by Martin Fowler, it mentions the 'Speculative Generality' code smell.
 It specifically says "Speculative generality can be spotted when the only users of a function or class are test cases."
 I want to avoid this code smell, so I will not add builders to the DTO layer until it is needed by production code.

+### Will OpenAPI document generators be smart enough to understand the types the custom serializers return?

+The API endpoints receive monetary amounts as doubles.
+Then the custom DollarsToCentsDeserializer is ran to convert those doubles into integers.
+This means the field on the request DTO is an integer.
+This works great in the code.
+Doing the conversion on the boundary means all the application code can work with cents in integers rather than BigDecimal dollar values.
+The concern is that the OpenAPI documentation generators will see Integer on the request type, then assume the API accepts integers when in fact it wants a double.

+The same is true the other way.
+The response objects all have an integer type for monetary amounts because they are in cents.
+Then as they are serialized to Json, the custom CentsToDollarsSerializer will convert them from ints to doubles.

+**Decision**

+I will leave it this way for now, but if the OpenAPI documentation generators get confused, I could add the conversion to MapStruct.
+I could have doubles in the request/response DTOs and integers in the domain classes.
+Then I could have MapStruct perform the conversions.
+This is almost as good as doing it at the boundary.